microsoft/azurelinux/toolkit/docs/building/building.md

 #### `SOURCE_URL=...`

 > URL to download unavailable source files from when creating `*.src.rpm` files prior to build.
+Only one URL can be set at a time; there is no support for a list of multiple source URLs.

 #### `PACKAGE_URL_LIST=...`